nushell/awesome-nu/README.md

 - [Dorothy](https://github.com/bevry/dorothy): 🧙‍♀️ Bring your dotfile commands and configuration to any shell, including Nu, Fish, Zsh, Bash.
 - [GitHub Action](https://github.com/marketplace/actions/setup-nu): A GitHub action that runs nushell in your CI.
 - [Milestone Action](https://github.com/hustcer/milestone-action): A Github action powered by Nushell to create, close, delete milestones and set milestone to merged PRs or closed issues.
+- [Deepseek Code Review](https://github.com/hustcer/deepseek-review): Transform your code review workflow with this Nushell-driven GitHub Action, harnessing Deepseek's power for both CI and local use.
 - [jc](https://github.com/kellyjonbrazil/jc): A collection of parsers for common unix tools that outputs JSON for easy import into nushell with `from json`.
 - [mise](https://mise.jdx.dev/): A development environment setup tool (dev tools, env vars, task runner) that integrates with Nushell.
 - [nu-shell.nix](https://git.sr.ht/~mangoiv/nu-shell.nix): A [`nix`](https://nixos.org/) flake that outputs `nushell` packages, docs and tests as well as a `devShell` for developing `nushell`.